morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 We want to run the task in multiples times in one instance, so in different instances.

 We can leveage the ALB dynamic host port forwarding feature.

+#### Updating dynamic host mapping procedure

+Step1: Update Task Definition to create new revision

+Task Definition tab > select my-httpd:1> Create new revision> Only one change is made: Change Container definition portmapping,  leave host port empty, save > Now my-httpd:2 is created

+Step 2: Create a new ALB my-ecs-cluster-alb.
+Add security group, it is going to listen on port 80 from anywhere.
+We don't need to define Target Groups.

+Step 3: Update Security group of ECS instances.

+Update Security group to allow  all traffic of ALB to talk to any port of ECS instances.
+Source is ALB security group ID.

+Step 4: AWS does not allow to update service to add ELB.
+So we will create a new service, httpd-alb, using my-httpd:2 and add ALB.

+* Task definition: my-httpd:2
+* Service type: replica
+* Number of tasks: 4
+* Load balancer: my-ecs-cluster-alb

+* Container to load balance
+  * Production listening port : 80:HTTP
+  * Target group: create new
+  * Target group protocol: HTTP
+  * Path pattern: /, to accept all traffic
+  * Evaluation order: 1
+  * health check path: /